Create your first AI Shoot

 Step 5: Download your results

-Section titled “Step 5: Download your results”Once processing is complete, download your results from either the “by view” or “by shot” page.
+Section titled “Step 5: Download your results”Once processing is complete, download your results from either the “by view” or “by look” page.

 Next steps